plast-lab/doop/README.md

 Code (with the Sarif Viewer extension installed).

-For example, to analyze `app.jar` and visualize information for optimizers, first analyze the program as follows:
+For example, to analyze `app.jar` and visualize information for optimizers, first Analyze the program as follows:

 ```bash
 ./doop -i app.jar -a context-insensitive --id app --gen-opt-directives --sarif